Bereg48/Bereg48/README.md

 - ⚡ I like to write code
-- ⚡ I have experience in developing projects in Django and Django rest framework
+- ⚡ I have experience in developing projects as part of a high-level Python web framework Django and Django rest framework
 - 🏃 I like running marathons, study judo, swimming, study CrossFit, Yoga and Pilates
 - 🌐 I like working in ArcGIS ESRI, QGIS, SAS Planet, MapInfo, Global Mapper